 Stephen specialises in fraud and financial crime.
-He is a ranked junior in Chambers and Partners (Financial Crime) and is frequently instructed by the Specialist Fraud Division of the Crown Prosecution Service in cases of VAT fraud, income tax fraud, money laundering and large scale benefit fraud.
-As a consequence of this work, he has acquired considerable experience of confiscation and forfeiture under the Proceeds of Crime Act.
+He is frequently instructed by the Specialist Fraud Division of the Crown Prosecution Service in serious cases of VAT fraud, income tax fraud, money laundering and large-scale benefit fraud.
+As a consequence, he has acquired considerable experience of confiscation and forfeiture under the Proceeds of Crime Act.
 He has a detailed knowledge of the disclosure regime and related law.

 Stephen has also been instructed for the defence in financial crime cases including a case of alleged tax evasion arising from claims for tax relief via a “film” scheme.

 Aside from fraud cases, Stephen carries out a variety of other work.
-Recent prosecution instructions have included cases of kidnap and money counterfeiting, as well as gang related firearms offences.
+Recent prosecution instructions have included cases involving kidnap, firearms and money counterfeiting; as well responding to a historic murder appeal.